 The Misremembered Man was a fitting introduction to this rural Irish community.
-By February 2021 it had garnered nearly 6,000 glowing reviews on Amazon.com and over 4,600 in the U.K. The novel's leading man, Jamie McCloone, proved that one can rise above a deeply unhappy childhood and triumph over the odds.
-Of course he could not have done so without the help and understanding of those close to him, in particular his neighbour Rose McFadden.
+By June 2022 it had garnered over 6,000 glowing reviews on Amazon.com and over 5,000 in the U.K. The novel's leading man, Jamie McCloone, proved that one can rise above a deeply unhappy childhood and triumph over the odds.
+Of course he could not have done so without the help and understanding of those close to him, in particular his neighbour, Rose McFadden.
 Rose is a late-20th-century Mrs Malaprop, whose flouting of the rules of the English language is downright hilarious betimes, and leaves Sheridan's original standing.

 This was followed by The Disenchanted Widow, a novel set in 1981.
 It features the indomitable Bessie Lawless, on the run from a cruel IRA enforcer, and accompanied by her naughty but nice nine-year-old son Herkie.
 As a result of car trouble they end up in Tailorstown, and that little community once again weaves its magic.